musevlt/mpdaf/doc/image.rst

 For a first approximation, some simple analysis methods are applied:

- - `background <mpdaf.obj.Image.background>` to estimate the background level,
+ - `~mpdaf.obj.Image.background` to estimate the background level,
- - `peak <mpdaf.obj.Image.peak>` to locate the peak of the source,
+ - `~mpdaf.obj.Image.peak` to locate the peak of the source,
- - `fwhm <mpdaf.obj.Image.fwhm>` to estimate the FWHM of the source.
+ - `~mpdaf.obj.Image.fwhm` to estimate the FWHM of the source.

 .. ipython::